Blog

 • Diversions #1: I have no business owning this camera

 This is the first edition of an all-new series of posts and future email newsletter that will be part of a new membership on my personal website.
-Diversions will the central hub for news about the membership, behind-the-scenes details of my personal projects, as well as a wide variety of links to people, places, and […]
+Diversions is the central hub for news about the membership, behind-the-scenes details of my personal projects, as well as a wide variety of links to people, places, and […]

 Continue